 Prototyping with Microcontrollers, Sensors, and Materials

-The prototyping will focus on designing and building a thermal insulation device that will be tested and the resulting data analyzed.
-All designs will be tested for their capacity to slow the rate of heat loss from melted wax placed inside them.
-The design will be entered in a competition that will be judged by a ratio that uses the cost of the device, its insulating capacity, the final temperature of the melted wax inside the device, and the room temperature.
-The lowest ratio wins.
+This is a competition lab that will require designing an effective thermal insulation device.
+An Arduino board and other electronic components will be used to design the device.
+Data analysis will be performed to see if the device slowed the rate of heat loss from a container of melted wax placed inside it.
+The performance of the device will be rated by a design ratio that uses the cost of the device, insulating capacity, the final temperature of the melted wax, and the room temperature.
+The lowest ratio wins the competition.

 DC (Direct Current) Voltage Sources